Learning Neural Networks by Neuron Pursuit: Gradient Flow Dynamics Near Saddle Points

 Thus, all three conditions of \Cref{ass_str} are satisfied.

 The expression of $\mathcal{H}_1(\rvx;\rvw_n,\rvw_z)$ in both the cases is stated in \cref{h1_exp_poly}.
 In the first case, since $p\geq 4$, $\mathcal{H}_1(\rvx;\rvw_n,\rvw_z)$ has locally Lipschitz gradients with respect to both $\rvw_n$ and $\rvw_z$.
 In the second case, $\mathcal{H}_1(\rvx;\rvw_n,\rvw_z)$ is a polynomial with respect to $\rvw_n$ and $\rvw_z$, thus, it has locally Lipschitz gradients with respect to both $\rvw_n$ and $\rvw_z$.
-The proof of the lemma is in \Cref{pf_decomp_poly}. \begin{remark} In \Cref{lemma_poly_str}, the set $\rvw_z$ contains the incoming and outgoing weights of the last few neurons in each layer.
+The proof of the lemma is in \Cref{pf_decomp_poly}. \begin{remark} In Lemma \ref{lemma_poly_str}, the set $\rvw_z$ contains the incoming and outgoing weights of the last few neurons in each layer.
 This choice is made purely for notational simplicity and is without loss of generality.
 In feed-forward neural networks, neurons within a layer can be arbitrarily reordered without affecting the network's output.
-Therefore, any subset of neurons could be grouped into $\rvw_z$ via an appropriate re-indexing. \end{remark}

-\textbf{What happens if ${\mathcal{N}}_{\overline{\rvy},\overline{\mathcal{H}}_1}(\rvw_z) = 0$?} The proof of \Cref{thm_dir_convg} relies on showing that, in the initial stages of training, the dynamics of $\rvw_z$ stated in \cref{gf_sep_wz} is close to the gradient flow dynamics of the NCF $\mathcal{N}_{\overline{\rvy},\overline{\mathcal{H}}_1}$ with initialization $\delta\rvz$.
+Therefore, any subset of neurons could be grouped into $\rvw_z$ via an appropriate re-indexing. \end{remark} \textbf{What happens if ${\mathcal{N}}_{\overline{\rvy},\overline{\mathcal{H}}_1}(\rvw_z) = 0$?} The proof of \Cref{thm_dir_convg} relies on showing that, in the initial stages of training, the dynamics of $\rvw_z$ stated in \cref{gf_sep_wz} are close to the gradient flow dynamics of the NCF $\mathcal{N}_{\overline{\rvy},\overline{\mathcal{H}}_1}$ with initialization $\delta\rvz$.
 But, if ${\mathcal{N}}_{\overline{\rvy},\overline{\mathcal{H}}_1}(\rvw_z) = 0$, for all $\rvw_z$, then the gradient flow of $\mathcal{N}_{\overline{\rvy},\overline{\mathcal{H}}_1}$ is not meaningful.
-We explore this situation further in the \Cref{zero_NCF}.
+We explore this situation further in \Cref{zero_NCF}.
 Our experiments suggest that in such cases, the higher-order remainder terms that arise in the decomposition of the output of the neural network start becoming crucial, and they determine the directional convergence among the weights.
-This situation arises in deep matrix factorization problem.
+This situation arises in deep matrix factorization problems.
 For certain problems, it also seems to arise when a ReLU-type activation function ($\max(x,0)^p$) is used.
 We believe this happens because for ReLU-type activation functions, the function and its gradient both are zero for negative values.
 We do not encounter this behavior if Leaky ReLU-type activation functions ($\max(x,\alpha x)^p$) are used.